Trimer covers in the triangular grid: twenty mostly open problems: Introduction

 \section{Introduction}

 If $G=(V,E)$ is a finite graph, a {\bf trimer} on $G$ is a three-element subset of $V$ whose induced subgraph in $G$ is connected, and a {\bf trimer cover} is a partition of $V$ into trimers.
 Solving the trimer model for $G$ means counting the possible trimer covers.
+In the physics literature one often assigns weights to the trimers, and solving the weighted model means finding the sum of the weights of all the trimer covers of $G$, where the weight of an individual trimer cover is the product of the weights of its constituent trimers; this sum is called the {\em partition function\/}.
+As a special case, one can set some of the weights equal to 1 and the rest equal to 0; then the partition function is just the number of trimer covers that only use ``permitted'' trimers (trimers that have been assigned weight 1).

-Physicists have studied the asymptotics of the trimer model on the triangular lattice and obtained formulas for the entropy in various regimes (see e.g.\ [VeNi]).
-These results can be seen as analogous to formulas for the entropy of dimer models on various kinds of finite graphs; the original dimer results, due to Temperley and Fisher [TeFi] and Kasteleyn [Kast], were proved using the determinant method, while other approaches were used in more recent work such as [EKLP].
-These rigorously proved exact formulas have no counterpart in the literature on trimers.
+Physicists have studied the asymptotics of the weighted trimer model on the triangular lattice and obtained formulas for the entropy in various regimes (see~\cite{VeNi}).
+These results can be seen as analogous to formulas for the entropy of dimer models on various kinds of finite graphs.
+However, as far as I am aware there have not been (up to now) any exact enumerative results for trimer models on finite subgraphs of the triangular lattice in the style of the well-known enumerations of rhombus tilings of hexagons and domino tilings of the Aztec diamond~\cite{Pro1}.

-Here I introduce finite subgraphs of the triangular lattice that should interest enumerative combinatorialists inasmuch as the number of trimer covers appears to be given by exact formulas in many cases.
-This is a companion to the talk I gave at the Open Problems in Algebraic Combinatorics conference on May 18, 2022; the slides and video can be accessed through the conference website at \url{http://www.samuelfhopkins.com/OPAC/opac.html}.